denten-books/plain-text/0-chapter.md

 Initially, at the point of contact, the two selves spoke different languages.
-It was and continues to be a disconcerting process by which things dear and familiar to me, in both worlds, grew strange and unfamiliar, revealing themselves to be sometimes less than and sometimes more than I comfortably expected.
+It was and continues to be a disconcerting process by which things dear and familiar to me, in both worlds, grew strange and unfamiliar, showing themselves to be sometimes less than and sometimes more than I comfortably expected.
 Nothing could be assumed from the start.
 Field specific jargon, down to the naive foundations, had to be examined for hidden assumptions that prevented congruence.
 With time, I understood that code and poetry have everything to do with one another.

 Lev Manovich once described his massive image panoramas as an artifact of an alien life in the process of observing the human condition.
 My other compatriot